theelioway/bones/doc/index.md

 # Ribs

 Its ribs are 12 _endpoints_.
-Thet are the beating heart of **elioWay** projects.
+They enclose the beating heart of **elioWay** projects.
 You will engage them a lot!

 ## The TURDs